Skip to main content

 The React UI reads articles by status and category, displays summary counts, shows source health, and lets the user update article status.
 Status changes are persisted through PATCH /api/articles/{article_id}/status, and the UI reloads articles and counts afterward.
 Search calls /api/search and returns matching articles across statuses.

 For production, GitHub Actions tests the Python backend, builds the frontend, builds a Docker image, pushes it to GHCR, and deploys it on a self-hosted runner with Helm.
-The host-level Caddy route in deploy/Caddyfile exposes the Kubernetes NodePort at news.lihor.ro and proxies /keycloak to the colocated identity provider.
-Authentication is enforced by the FastAPI app through local password sessions or optional Keycloak SSO; see Authentication (Keycloak).
+Pull requests render values-production.yaml without contacting the appliance.
+The production Ingress terminates application TLS and routes to the ClusterIP Service.
+Main CI builds and publishes but does not apply that overlay unless the operator sets INGRESS_CUTOVER_ENABLED to exactly true.
+Authentication is enforced by FastAPI through local password sessions or optional Keycloak SSO; an operator must preserve the existing /keycloak route during the Caddy-to-Ingress cutover.
+See Authentication (Keycloak) and Ingress HTTPS and Caddy migration.

 Operational Notes